rainforestapp/FrontendPractices/ReactComponents.md

   return (<div>Sorry dude, no underage drinking.
 Come back in a few years.</div>);
 }
 ```
-As you can see, this is much like the component expression, with the only difference beeing that you now have a function body in which you can add lofgic to your component.
+As you can see, this is much like the component expression, with the only difference beeing that you now have a function body in which you can add logic to your component.

-To add proptypes to stateless components, simply attach them to the variable:
+To add propTypes to stateless components, simply attach them to the variable:
 ```
 Bouncer.propTypes = {
   age: PropTypes.number.isRequired,